hdmsantander/archinaut-action/README.md

 Minimum number of cochanges to report in coupling analysis.
 Defaults to zero.

 ## Threshold inputs

-These inputs are *optional* and serve to generate a JUnit format XML report with the threshold violations.
+These inputs are _optional_ and serve to generate a JUnit format XML report with the threshold violations.

 Given any **metrics** declared in the configuration file, an input can be declared in the action specification, that will work as a threshold to generate a JUnit style XML report with the violations of said thresholds.
-For example, in the **archinaut.yml** file we specified the metrics *SCC_LOC*, *SCC_CLOC* and *SCC_COMPLEXITY*, so in the **with** section of the action declaration in the workflow we can declare the following inputs:
+For example, in the **archinaut.yml** file we specified the metrics _SCC_LOC_, _SCC_CLOC_ and _SCC_COMPLEXITY_, so in the **with** section of the action declaration in the workflow we can declare the following inputs:

-* scc loc: 150
+- scc loc: 150
-* scc cloc: 100
+- scc cloc: 100
-* scc complexity: 15
+- scc complexity: 15

 These inputs will be parsed and used at runtime to generate a JUnit style XML report with the violations detected.

+## Outputs

+The action generates two files as outputs:

+- `archinaut.csv` This file is a CSV with the metrics found in the project for each file of the project.
+- `archinaut.xml` This file is a JUnit style XML report containing the metric threshold violations, in case there are any.

+Both files can be interacted with and are available at the root of the execution environment of the action.

-## Example usage in a workflow
+## Example of usage in a workflow

+In order to use the action in a workflow, there must be a step where the action is used.
+In the following workflow there are five steps:

+1. `Checkout` Performs the checkout into the repository to use the contents of the project for the Archinaut analysis.
+2. `Archinaut analysis` Performs the Archinaut analysis in the project.
+3. `Generate report using Archinaut XML output` Analyzes the XML Junit report produced by Archinaut to evaluate if there were any threshold violations.
+This uses the [action](https://github.com/EnricoMi/publish-unit-test-result-action) provided by [EnricoMi](https://github.com/EnricoMi).
+4. `Upload CSV as artifact` Uploads the CSV report generated by Archinaut as a workflow artifact.
+5. `Upload XML as artifact` Uploads the XML report generated by Archinaut as a workflow artifact.

+The sample workflow is as follows:

 _.github/workflows/main.yml_